amol-/depot/docs/index.rst

       middleware creation and files for your application, but if you want you can manually create multiple depots or middlewares without using the manager.

+DEPOT was presented at PyConUK 2014 and PyConFR 2014, for a short presentation you can have a look at the PyConFR slides:

+.. raw:: html

+    <iframe src="//www.slideshare.net/slideshow/embed_code/40711828" width="510" height="420" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 .. _installing_depot:

 Installing Depot